02 Nov 2021

 Yan: What advice would you give to other leaders out there that might have this responsible leadership style, or this ambition for their company to be more sustainable?
 How do you drive that culture within your team?

 Jacob: I think one message is you can't do this alone.
 This can only be done if you get everything rallied around that concept of openness, transparency, boldness, and courage.
 You need to get everyone on the same path in terms of what is the mission, or the objectives that are trying to be achieved.
 This is for me a lot about co-creation, this is not from the top, this comes from the bottom.
-It needs to show the participation of everyone, no matter which role or function that person performs within the organisation.
-And if we're looking outside the organisation then I also believe that no simple organisation or complex organisation can do anything alone.
+It needs to show the participation of everyone, no matter which role or function that person performs within the organization.
+And if we're looking outside the organization then I also believe that no simple organization or complex organization can do anything alone.

 It is only through partnership with others, that we are going to be able to pull our resources, human resources, innovative thinking, disruptive technologies, and financial resources, and only if we pull them across sectors, are we going to be able to find the true sustainable solutions that the world is looking for.

 Yan: You spoke about partnerships, now the United Nations came up with the 17 Sustainable Development Goals.
 The last one is exactly what you're speaking about.
 And as a member organization, I believe that every single member is committed to this.
 What advice would you give other companies out there in driving sustainability down their own value chain?